Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 Kentucky law does allow you to reject your no-fault benefits.
 The rejection has to be filed with the Kentucky Department of Insurance and by filing it, you can recover the first $10,000 in medical expenses and lost wages from the insurance company for the at-fault driver.
 However, if you do this, only file a rejection for your motorcycle and make sure you have health insurance to cover your medical expenses.
 Otherwise, you are taking a big gamble as to whether we can get your medical bills paid or get you the medical treatment you need.

 Yes.
 Attorneys too often overlook this exception.
 KRS 304.39-040 says a passenger on a motorcycle is not entitled to PIP coverage.
-However, KRS 304.39-060(2)(c) says a passenger can recover their medical expenses and lost wages in tort.
+However, KRS 304.39-060(2)(c) says a passenger can recover his/her medical expenses and lost wages in tort.
 In other words, your passenger has a personal injury claim for the full amount of their medical bills against the at-fault driver.

 Motor vehicle accidents in Kentucky are controlled by the Kentucky Motor Vehicle Reparations Act.
 That Act can be found at section 304.39 et seq. of the Kentucky Revised Statutes.